Seafood HACCP Alliance logo

 The cost of each course is listed on the course schedule.
 Please reach out to the instructor for payment instructions.

-For Segment One, please use the following link to register and pay the $75 USD course fee: https://seafoodhaccp.cornell.edu/registration/
+For Segment One, please use the following link to register and pay the $175 USD course fee: https://seafoodhaccp.cornell.edu/registration/

 You MUST take Segment Two within 9 months of completing Segment One.
 Once you complete Segment Two, you will receive a Course Completion Certificate.

 Unfortunately, the only acceptable certificates in lieu of a Segment One CCN email are the U.S. Department of Commerce/NOAA-Seafood Inspection Program Certificate or the SHA/AFDO Seafood HACCP certificate.
 Based on the continuing collaboration with USDC since the conception of the SHA, the concurrent USDC/NOAA Basic HACCP courses are considered equivalent to the required SHA/AFDO basic HACCP course, including the use of similar training manuals, models, and practical exercises.
-NOAA SIP is no longer providing external HACCP training.
+As of 2022, NOAA SIP is no longer providing external HACCP training.

 We have 4 different course types.